Aura67/CFW-Packages/README.md

 - #Thanks to @SciresM for the Atmosphere
 - #Thanks to @CTCaer for the Hekate
+- #Thanks to @fincs for the nx-hbloader
+- #Thanks to @yellows8 and @WinterMute for the nx-hbmenu
 - #Thanks to @Berichan for the Sysbotbase

 # CFW-Packages
 ## Install CFW for your Nintendo Switch (Online)